 If the IRO leaves the employment of the local authority, or for any other reason stops being the IRO for a particular child, s/he should introduce the new IRO to the child in person.

 There are now two clear and separate aspects to the function of the IRO: chairing a child's review - see Looked After Reviews Procedure, and monitoring a child's case on an ongoing basis including whether any safeguarding issues arise.

-As part of the monitoring function, the IRO also has a duty to identify any areas of poor practice, including general concerns around service delivery (not just around individual children).
+As part of the monitoring function, the IRO also has a duty to identify any areas of poor practice, including general concerns around service delivery /collective experience of looked after children (not just around individual children).

 The IRO should immediately alert senior managers if any such areas are identified.

 - A responsibility to consult the child about his/her Care Plan at each review and at any time that there is a significant change to the Care Plan;

 - Ensuring that Care Plans for looked after children are based on a detailed and informed assessment, up to date, effective and provide a real response to each child's needs;